NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     definitions cannot be merged.
 The regular expression is processed using `builtins.match`.

+## Network types {#sec-option-types-network}

+Types used in the network library.

+`types.ipv6AddrStr`

+:   A string that is a valid IPv6 address.
+Used as input to the
+    `lib.network.ipv6.fromString` ipv6 parser.

+`types.ipv6AddrAttrs`

+:   An attribute set contains the internal representation of an IPv6 address,
+    subnet prefix length and different string representations of the address: default one, cidr notation, url and url with port.
+Can be created from a string using a parsing function like `lib.network.ipv6.fromString`.
+Most network library functions accept this type because it already contains a parsed address.

 ## Submodule types {#sec-option-types-submodule}

 Submodules are detailed in [Submodule](#section-option-types-submodule).